-As a subscription business, you’re probably already looking at the churn and how it affects your revenue.
-Customer and Revenue Churn are the most commonly addressed metrics that businesses look at–day in and day out.
+As a SaaS/subscription business, you’re probably already looking at the churn and how it affects your revenue.
+Customer Churn and Revenue Churn are the most commonly addressed metrics that businesses look at–day in and day out.
 Churn is when a customer stops paying for your product/service.
-However, there are times when your customer churns without actually intending to stop using the service.
-This is termed as Involuntary Churn.
+However, when your subscribers churn without actually intending to stop using the service–this is termed as Involuntary Churn.

-Involuntary Churn occurs when a customer’s payment attempt fails, leading to their subscription being canceled.
-Not only do you lose your customers, but a part of the monthly recurring revenue is also lost.
+Involuntary churn occurs when a customer undergoes a payment failure, leading to their subscription being canceled.
+Not only do you lose your customers, but a part of the monthly recurring revenue is lost, too.
 It can happen for any of the following reasons:

-Not updating their card information (using expired cards)
+Not updating their subscription billing information/credit card information (using expired cards)

 Hard declines when a card is lost or stolen

 Soft declines when a credit card has maxed out its limit≥

 Banks can decline the card for other reasons